PhotoGPTGuides

 • scene characteristics (lighting, tone, angles)

-• stylistic decisions (mood, color palette, vibe)
+• stylistic decisions (mood, color palette, clothing and vibe)

-If you’re new to PhotoGPT, start at the Presets tab to discover styles you can generate in seconds.
+Presets help you skip manual prompt writing for fast experimentation.
+If you’re new to PhotoGPT, start at the Image Generation tab and click on the Presets dropdown to discover styles you can generate in seconds.

 Where to Find Presets in Your Dashboard